AIDynamics/NeoPulse_Examples/ImageDetection/ssd/VOC2012/README.md

 # Introduction
-These sample .nml files are for training a Single Shot MultiBox Detector model using image data in [NeoPulse™ AI Studio](https://aws.amazon.com/marketplace/pp/B074NDG36S/ref=vdr_rf).
+These sample .nml files are for training a Single Shot MultiBox Detector model using image data in [NeoPulse® AI Studio](https://aws.amazon.com/marketplace/pp/B074NDG36S/ref=vdr_rf).

 # Model Structure
 The SSD model structure uses VGG-16 as base model.
 As shown in figure 1, it takes conv4_3, fc7, conv6_2, conv7_2, conv8_2, and conv9_2 feature layers to predict both location and class confidences.